keystonejs/keystone/examples/custom-session-validation/README.md

 ## Features

-Based on the [With auth example](../with-auth/), this project demonstrates how to customise the kestone session configuration in order to invalidate a session when a user's passsword is changed.
+Based on the [Authentication example](../with-auth/), this project demonstrates how to customise the kestone session configuration in order to invalidate a session when a user's passsword is changed.
 It uses the [`@keystone-6/auth`](https://keystonejs.com/docs/apis/auth) package, along with Keystone's [session management API](https://keystonejs.com/docs/apis/session), to add the following features:

-- Adds a hooks to the `password` field to set a timestamp field when the user changes their password
+- Adds a hook to the `password` field to set a timestamp field when the user changes their password
 - Changes the stateless session handling to set the time a session starts
 - Checks the session start time against when the user's password was last changed and returns no session if the password was changed _after_ the session started.